miao0913/SaCNN-CrowdCounting-Tencent_Youtu/README.md

 ```

 ### Dependencies and Installation
 We have tested the implementation on Linux with GPU Nvidia Tesla M40.
 CUDA7.5 and CuDNN v5 is tested.
 The other version should be working.
-Caffe installation is pre-required. lmdb2txt.cpp included has to be compiled with caffe under the folder of /yourcaffe/tools/.
-The euclidean\_loss\_norm\_layers inside the repository are for the count loss implemtantion in this paper; they should be compiled with caffe as well (caffe.proto is provided).
+Caffe installation is pre-required.
+Inside the repository, lmdb2txt.cpp has to be compiled with caffe under the folder of /yourcaffe/tools/; the euclidean\_loss\_norm\_layers are for the count loss implemtantion in this paper, they should be compiled with caffe as well (caffe.proto is provided).

 ### Training and Test
 1. Clone the SaCNN repository